Animadversio/Animadversio.github.io/_academic_notes/Note-on-Computational-Photography.md

 **Mathematical Observation**

 * Gradiant image  $\nabla I$ plus a reference absolute value, can give back your image by path integration.
-* Replacing gradient is easier than replacing
+* Replacing gradient is easier than replacing pixel values.

 **Poisson Solver** :

-* Solve a least square problem
+* Solve a linear least square problem defined by finite difference!
+* Or solve it in the Fourier Domain.

-Same as the process of going from normal vector to depth!
+Same as the process of going from normal vector to depth in classic stereo!

+> The more general lesson is in some domain / representation manipulation is more **intuitive** and easier than other domains, thus easier for us to do editting!
+Seems

 **General Process**